patricebechard/patricebechard.github.io/about.md

 Bonjour!

 I am an undergraduate in physics at the Université de Montréal.
-I am currently taking classes about various subjects in physics and computer sciences, such as quantum information, advanced electromagnetism, statistical physics and experimental optics.
-After my B.Sc., my objective is to complete an M.Sc. in informatics.
-I'm interested in machine learning and quantum computing as well.
+I am currently taking classes about various subjects in physics and computer science, such as quantum information, numerical modelisation in physics, statistical physics and data structures.
+After my B.Sc., my objective is to complete an M.Sc. in computer science.
+I'm interested in machine learning, network science and quantum computing as well.
 I'm still undecided about the subject of my M.Sc.
 Hope you'll like my little page!

 Patrice